Introduction to LangGraph and Stateful Workflows

 'output_text': 'Hey, i have added something here.
 HELLO. i have added suffix!'}

-Furthermore, even if you pre-populate a key that is managed by a node (like output_text), the node will overwrite it when it runs:
+Also, even if we pre-fill a key that a node manages (like output_text), the node overwrites it when it runs:

 PYTHON